 During the first quarter of each year, FINRA designates a 30-day period during which Super Account Administrators (“SAAs”) of organizations with more than one user must certify their users’ access to comply with FINRA’s Entitlement User Accounts Certification Process.
 This certification process requires the person assigned as the SAA to review their firm’s IARD user accounts to ensure that:

 - each user (called a “sub-administrator”) has a continuing need to access application(s) provided by FINRA;

 - sub-administrators only have the application privileges they need to perform current job responsibilities; and

 - only the sub-administrators who require access to sensitive data (e.g., criminal history record information, Social Security or tax identification numbers, dates of birth) have access to this type of data.

 Please note for 2015, FINRA will be sending an email to the SAA of each registered firm during January that will contain instructions and the deadline for performing the certification.

 Continuing Evaluation of Compliance Controls

-The upsurge in regulatory oversight, new data and analytical tools available to regulators and heightened scrutiny of the financial services industry by state and federal regulators in 2014, are demanding more time and resources of compliance professionals to keep pace with the never ending regulatory environment.
-Overseeing and advancing a firm’s compliance program is a continuous process that demands critical attention of compliance personnel and senior management.
+The upsurge in regulatory oversight, new data, and analytical tools available to regulators, and heightened scrutiny of the financial services industry by state and federal regulators in 2014, are demanding more time and resources of compliance professionals to keep pace with the never-ending regulatory environment.
+Overseeing and advancing a firm’s compliance program is a continuous process that demands the critical attention of compliance personnel and senior management.

-To assist firms with their continuing evaluation of compliance controls, CCLS published a Risk Management Update in October 2014 that focused on areas that should be reviewed by compliance professionals and senior management.
+To assist firms with their continuing evaluation of compliance controls, Core Compliance published a Risk Management Update in October 2014 that focused on areas that should be reviewed by compliance professionals and senior management.
 Please review the “Compliance End-of-the-Year Checklist Update 2014” by clicking here.